 On March 12, 2020, Kneat announced that it closed its short form prospectus offering, including the full exercise of the over-allotment option.
 As such, a total of 6,024,275 common shares of the Company were sold at a price of \$2.10 per common share for aggregate gross proceeds of \$12,650,978.
-This offering was completed by a syndicate of underwriters co-led by Cormark Securities Inc. and Canaccord Genuity Corp., and including Echelon Wealth Partners Inc. and Mackie Research Capital Corporation.
+This offering was completed by a syndicate of underwriters co-led by Cormark Securities Inc. and Canaccord Genuity Corp. and including Echelon Wealth Partners Inc. and Mackie Research Capital Corporation.
 The Company also completed a non-brokered private placement of 871,677 common shares at the price of \$2.10 per common share for aggregate gross proceeds of \$1,830,522.
-The common shares issued pursuant to the non-brokered private placement are subject to a statutory four month hold period in accordance with applicable securities laws.
+The common shares issued pursuant to the non-brokered private placement were subject to a statutory four month hold period in accordance with applicable securities laws.

-On February 6, 2020, The Company announced that it signed a three-year SaaS agreement with a top tier medical device company.
+On February 6, 2020, the Company announced that it signed a three-year SaaS agreement with a top tier medical device company.
 This global company with operations in over 70 countries and over 20,000 employees selected Kneat's SaaS platform to digitize all its validation work processes, commencing with computer system validation.
-Deployment has begun at its lead European site, with 'Go-Live' expected in Q2 2020.